 Central Agricultural Research Center

-The current research center staff is comprised of one superintendent, two faculty, one farm operations manager, one farm mechanic, two research associates, and support personnel.
+The current research center staff is comprised of one superintendent, two faculty, a farm operations manager, a farm mechanic and support personnel.
 A local advisory board made up of area producers and industry representatives from the surrounding counties, provides guidance on CARC research priorities.

 The species investigated at CARC include cereals, oilseeds, pulses, other specialty seed-food crops, and forages.
 Public tours are conducted during our summer field days to present research findings and results.

 "To enhance the economic and environmental sustainability of dryland agroecosystems through plant diversification and improving our understanding of the soil microbial community"